 My work is the product of slow photography.
 Slow photography allows the time for me to have a conversation with myself.
-With the exception of the square format images from the Iron Range, all of the images here were made using a view camera.
+The majority of images here were made using a view camera.
 In many cases the images are in accord with the deliberation necessary when using a camera that is bulky, requires a tripod, and time spent under a dark cloth.
 The photographs of landscapes and closed schools are well suited to being made this way.
-The subjects dont move so composition, focus, and other photographic decisions can be considered.
-Photographs of community life in the Iron Range and the Iowa Caucuses of necessity speeds up the conversation.
+The subjects don’t move so composition, focus, and other photographic decisions can be considered.
+Photographs of community life in the Iron Range and the Iowa Caucuses of necessity speed up the conversation.